UsaniGee/VerifiedSP/build.md

-Verified Sp Ltd — Website development plan & Next.js + TypeScript pseudocode
+Verified Sp  — Website development plan & Next.js + TypeScript pseudocode

 Nice brief — below is a focused, step-by-step plan to build a polished marketing + product site that blends the visual/animation strengths of shiftone.eu with the clean layouts and content structure of madebyshape.co.uk.
 At the end there's a comprehensive Next.js + TypeScript pseudocode scaffold that uses zod for validation and shadcn/ui components for UI.

 Step 0 — High-level goal

-Build a responsive, performant website for Verified Sp Ltd (UK) that:
+Build a responsive, performant website for Verified Sp  (UK) that:

 Communicates services (Cybersecurity, DevSecOps, AI/ML, Data).